ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 ### Chat

-Users can send messages to to each other using convenient UI that is similar to the ones of WhatsApp or Telegram.
+Users can send messages to to each other using convenient UI that is similar to the ones of Messenger, WhatsApp or Telegram.
 The core feature of the chat is real-time messaging, but besides that, chat has additional features for better user experience: it takes advantage of the [social features](./USER_MANAGEMENT.md#social-networking-elements) of the app, has a message-liking system, user search UI and visual indication for when the server was acknowledged by the server.

 Chat feature uses a short list of HTTP endpoints.
 HTTP endpoints support the websocket endpoint, and are used for cases when there is no necessity for biderectional communication that WebSockets enable.
 The rest of the logic is handled through `/ws/events` WebSocket endpoint.
 The list of HTTP endpoints:
 - `GET /api/chats`: Fetches a paginated list of the user's chats.
 Used when the user visits the chat page.